alisi1989/CLUES2-Companion/README.md

 →     CLUES inference • window [475 - 500]
 ```

-Moreover, the user must decide the number of boostraps, considering the computational times it involves (e.g., 100 bootraps can take from 16 to 32 hours per SNP).

-In addition to this, the user must also decide, for the SampleBrenchLenghts.sh step (Relate) the number of trees to sample (importance sampling).
-For the `df` score and the `importance sampling`, we suggest the user to use the same parameters used in phase2 and phase3.
+Users must also decide the number of trees to sample (importance sampling using the SampleBrenchLenghts.sh script in Relate).
+For the `df` score and the `importance sampling`, we recommend that users apply the same parameters that were used in Phase 2 and Phase 3.

-For the boostraps replicate, the user has to provide again the initial and final epochs to scan.
-We recommend, in order to save computational time, to use a start and end of the epochs to scan not too far from the first onset.
-As shown in these examples above, the onset based on the first dating was 300 generations ago.
-Therefore, epochs for the bootraps 0 - 500 were selected, and to have a more fine distribution, a window size of 25 generations was set.

-At the end of the bootstraps phase, the onset inferred by CLUES2 for each bootraps replication is printed to the terminal. these values ​​are used to calculate the summary statistics alongside the *.json.
+At the end of the bootstrap phase, the onset inferred by CLUES2 for each bootraps replication is printed to the terminal.
+These values ​​are used to calculate the summary statistics along with the *.json.

 ```
 e.g, on *.json: